Tascoast/the-programming-team-202520/team/michael/README.md

  Creation of fork on Team GitHub appears successful.

- This entry was edited directly in GitHub via FIrefox, and will be saved if write permission allow this.
+ This entry was edited directly via the Programming Team GitHub via FIrefox, and will be saved if write permission allow this.

+ Outcome: Editing repo files directly, rather than remotely, for simple tasks like brief revision notes, seems quite satisfactory